 Stopping over in Iceland and not wanting to venture too far away from the airport?
 You’re in luck.
-Make the most of your Iceland stopover with these top 3 things to do near the Keflavik International Airport.
+Iceland is one of the most beautiful places in Europe and a bucket list destination.
+Be sure to make the most of your Iceland stopover with these top 3 things to do near the Keflavik International Airport.

 1. Bridge Between Two Continents